BoJavs-svg/OracleJavaBot25/README.md

 # OracleJavaBot25
-A repository for full stack Cloud Native applications with a React JS frontend and various backends (Java, Python, DotNet, and so on) on the Oracle Cloud Infrastructure.
+A repository for full stack Cloud Native applications with a React JS frontend and various backends (Java, Python, DotNet, and so on) on the Oracle Cloud Infrastructure, for your entertainment.

 # TO RUN
 ```
 git clone https://github.com/BoJavs-svg/OracleJavaBot25.git